NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 ## Content Delivery Networks

-Tha longer the distance between the client and the server is, the more time it takes data packets to travel between the two.
-The resulting time delays are called [network latency](https://developer.mozilla.org/en-US/docs/Web/Performance/Understanding_latency) and are the result of physical limits: It takes a beam of light [130ms](https://blog.cloudflare.com/http-2-for-web-developers) to travel around the circumference of the earth.
+The longer the distance between the client and the server, the more time it takes for data packets to travel between the two.
+The resulting time delays are called [network latency](https://developer.mozilla.org/en-US/docs/Web/Performance/Understanding_latency) and are the result of physical limits; it takes a beam of light approximately [130ms](https://blog.cloudflare.com/http-2-for-web-developers) to travel around the circumference of the Earth.

-[Content Delivery Networks](https://en.wikipedia.org/wiki/Content_delivery_network) (CDNs) try to address this problem of physical distance between the servers and the clients.
-A CDN is a group of geographically distributed proxy servers that sit between servers and clients, caching server responses, when possible, and delivering them to clients from a geographically close node (called PoP: Point of Presence).
+[Content Delivery Networks](https://en.wikipedia.org/wiki/Content_delivery_network) (CDNs) aim to address the issue of latency caused by the physical distance between servers and clients.
+A CDN is a group of geographically distributed proxy servers that sit between servers and clients, caching server responses when possible and delivering them to clients from a nearby node (called a PoP, or Point of Presence).

-CDNs take care of [TLS termination](https://en.wikipedia.org/wiki/TLS_termination_proxy), HTTP caching and compression in addition to other features that vary from provider to another.
+CDNs take care of [TLS termination](https://en.wikipedia.org/wiki/TLS_termination_proxy), HTTP caching, and compression, in addition to other features that vary from one provider to another.

 <figure id="world-map-no-cdn">
     <img